-In masonry cavity construction with CMU back-up, incorporation of a WRB on the back-up is important.
-While the IBC does not state clearly that CMU back-up is required to have a weather-resistive layer, it is the authors' opinion that CMU is not a weather-resistant material and can absorb large quantities of moisture that in turn can harm other building components, including interior sheathing and insulation materials.
+In masonry cavity construction with CMU back-up, incorporation of a weather-resistive barrier on the back-up is important.
+While IBC does not clearly state that CMU back-up is required to have a weather-resistive layer, it is the authors' opinion that CMU is not a weather-resistant material and can absorb large quantities of moisture that can harm other building components including interior sheathing and insulation materials.